struckchure/mail-sec-extension/README.md

 # Mail Security Extension

-A Firefox extension that scans Gmail messages for potentially suspicious content and displays warning banners.
+A browser extension that scans Gmail messages for potentially suspicious content and displays warning banners.
+Compatible with both Firefox and Chrome browsers.

-## Setup Instructions
+## Firefox Setup Instructions

 1. Clone or download this repository to your local machine.